 This cross-sectional study employed a mixed-methods self-administered online questionnaire consisting of nine questions.

-Participants were asked the degree to which an instrument that addresses the following challenges would be of use to the participant: i) bleeding control ii) keeping the endoscope lens clean iii) cutting and/or removing bone iv) reaching structures visualized by the endoscope v) dissection and removal of cholesteatoma vi) moving and positioning a graft into the intended place.
+Participants were asked to identify on a visual analogue scale the degree to which an instrument that addresses the following challenges would be of use: i) bleeding control ii) keeping the endoscope lens clean iii) cutting and/or removing bone iv) reaching structures visualized by the endoscope v) dissection and removal of cholesteatoma vi) moving and positioning a graft into the intended place.
 In addition, participants were asked to describe any other types of instruments that they would find useful while performing TEES.
 The responses were scored using multiple choice, yes/no, an analog scale and an open-ended free-text response.
 The analog scale was anchored with verbal descriptions to ensure comparability between participants.
 Participant demographics were assessed with questions on the proportion of middle ear surgeries performed with TEES and the surgeon’s use of specialized TEES instrument sets.

 Invitations to complete the survey were provided to members of the International Working Group on Endoscopic Ear Surgery and delegates attending international courses and conferences for endoscopic ear surgery (2nd World Congress of Endoscopic Ear Surgery, Bologna, Italy; 6th Hands on Seminar in Endoscopic Ear Surgery, Yamagata, Japan).
 Identifying information was not collected from participants in order to guarantee their anonymity and confidentiality.